 - Let’s Go Together

 Written by two friends who met while working together at a travel agency in NYC, Let’s Go Together is a weekly podcast that offers practical travel advice for anyone planning a trip.
-Although the hosts are all about luxury travel, they don’t shy away from discussing budget options either.
+Although the hosts are all about luxury travel and staying in places like these Historic Hotels in Washington, DC, they don’t shy away from discussing budget options either.
 This is especially useful for people like me who want to travel the world but have a limited budget!
 The podcast has a conversational style, but it’s still easy to follow along and find valuable tips.

 - Zero to Travel